martindevans/martindevans.me/games.md

  - Future...

 # 2006: Visual Basic 5/6
-Back in college when I was first learning to program we had VB5 and home and VB6 at college.
+Back in college, when I was first learning to program, I used VB5 and VB6.
 I built all my games by moving elements around on Windows forms!

 Around this time I made a _lot_ of games, about one every week or two for the entire 2 years of college.
 Unfortunately although I have the VB6 source code for many of these games, I don't have any way to build them.
 The only two I still have binaries for are Asteroids and Toast.